Tuttle Creek Wildlife Area Waterfowl Report -

 Water levels are good at the time with the recent rains and the river inflow.
 Black Vermillion has good water levels for both north and south pods.
 Olsburg and Irving Marsh are the only two marshes that does not have water.

-Hunting conditions Fair to Good_ moist soil production and abundant flooded vegetation.
+Hunting conditions Fair to Good-moist soil production and abundant flooded vegetation.
 With the amount of water that area has, waterfowl and hunters will be able to spread out.
+Some of the marshes that had water during teal season are now smaller in size.

 Expected hunting success Fair.
-Reminder to make sure waterfowl are being identified with a few amounts of bigger ducks around.
+Reminder to make sure waterfowl are being identified and watch for other hunters.

 Comments